fossabot/ov-chipkaart-dashboard/ReadMe.md

 - [ ] Create ability to process NS transactions with 20% discount
 - [ ] Create ability to process RET transactions
 - [ ] Create ability to process 20% 19 Euro transactions
 - [ ] Create ability to process RET & non RET transactions
+- [ ] Create ability to calculate fare when there's a 20% discount